huggingface/blog/ml-for-games-2.md

 ## Day 2: Game Design

 In [Part 1](https://huggingface.co/blog/ml-for-games-1) of this tutorial series, we used **AI for Art Style**.
-More specifically, we used Stable Diffiusion to generate concept art and develop the visual style of our game.
+More specifically, we used Stable Diffusion to generate concept art and develop the visual style of our game.

 In this part, we'll be using AI for Game Design.
 In [The Short Version](#the-short-version), I'll talk about how I used ChatGPT as a tool to help develop game ideas.
 But more importantly, what is actually going on here?
 Keep reading for background on [Language Models](#language-models) and their broader [Uses in Game Development](#uses-in-game-development).